-Pages are reassembled and hand-sewn back together in small sections, then together into larger sections, until completed.
+Pages are reassembled and hand-sewn back together in small sections, then together into larger sections until the book is completed.

 Tylose adhesive is also applied to the spine.

-As cardboard did not exist in Medieval times, covers were made from various materials but mostly animal skin (calf, lamb, kid).
+As cardboard did not exist in Medieval times, covers were made from various materials although mostly animal skin – calf, lamb, kid.

-Traditional materials such as animal skin is still used today, for the the older book’s cover and spine.
+Traditional material such as animal skin is still used today for an older book’s cover and spine.